Why Is There an Emphasis on Publishing in Graduate School? (Part II)

 Final Thoughts

-I'll end this article by briefly mentioning a few misconceptions (let’s be frank: wrong ideas) about publishing.
+I'll end this article by briefly mentioning a few misconceptions (to be frank: wrong ideas) about publishing.

-Why are you thinking about a paper as an entity that already exists, when its existence depends on a research result?
-Focus on the research!
-The paper just describes what you did; it’s almost an afterthought.
+Why are you even thinking about a “paper” when its existence depends on a research result?
+Focus on doing the research.

 Whatever you do, don’t try to continue in a quest to obtain more or “better” results.
 Any paper can be refined further; there is no end to it!
 If it’s a distinct publishable result, publish it.
 You can always extend the idea—in a separate publication.

 A final item I'll mention is, don't make the mistake of thinking that the number of publications you have is more important that their quality or impact.
-I can give numerous examples of scholars who were made famous because of a single paper.
+I can give numerous examples of people who became famous because of a single paper.
 Focus only on producing high quality publications, and let the number take care of itself.